JasonKessler/scattertext/README.md

 ```

 ## What's new

-In version 0.0.28, we added:
+In version 0.0.28-30, we added:

-A number of new term scoring approaches including `RelativeEntropy` (a direct implementation of Frankhauser et al. (2014)),
+A number of new term scoring approaches including `RelativeEntropy` (a direct implementation of Frankhauser et al. (2014)), and
-`ZScores` (an implementation of
+`ZScores` and implementation of the Z-Score model used in Frankhauser et al.

+`TermDocMatrix.get_metadata_freq_df()` returns a metadata-doc corpus.

+`CorpusBasedTermScorer.set_ranker` allows you to use a different term ranker when finding corpus-based scores.
+This not only
+lets these scorers with metadata, but also allows you to integrate once-per-document counts.

+Fixed `produce_projection_explorer` such that it can work with a predefined set of term embeddings.
+This can allow,
+for example, the easy exploration of one hot-encoded term embeddings using selected dimensions of PCA.
+See `demo_bow_pca.py` for an example.

 ## Style Guide
 The name of this project is Scattertext.
 "Scattertext" is written as a single word